TensorStack-AI/OnnxStack/OnnxStack.Console/README.md

 * **Q:** My `.GIF` is flashing, is it supposed to do this?
 * **A:** The `.GIF` area has been deprecated in favor of the 'video' features that are being added.
 Please ignore this example for now.

+* **Q:** I am getting an error: `138 are out of bounds or can not be read in full`
+* **A:**  usually means the model is corrupt or has not been fully downloaded, make sure if you clone the repo you have git LFS installed, or you will just get small pointer files not the large GB files